Annual comprehensive ocular and visual assessments are an important part of preventative health care.

-Thorough testing, in some cases over 50 tests performed, provide you with exact current eyeglass prescription to ensure the best possible clarity of vision, as well as screening for common diseases and conditions including:
+Thorough testing, in some cases over 50 tests performed, provides you with the exact current eyeglass prescription to ensure the best possible clarity of vision, as well as screening for common diseases and conditions including:

 - Cataracts – a cloudy area in the clear lens of the eye behind the iris